kinvinjin/toy-robot/README.md

 Use Ctrl+C to terminate.

 ## Test
-To execute test cases, run
+To execute test cases, in the project directory `toy-robot`, run
 > npm test

 To see coverage, run